Lanremens/3B/README.md

 # How to Use

 1. Clone this repository or download the `index.html` file.
+(Or open the URL of the README)
 2. Open the file in your web browser.
 3. Enjoy!
 Feel free to modify the code as you like.